FlauntyNoize/Selenium_Python/README.md

 # Selenium_Python

-Projects from Stepik "Test Automation with Selenium and Python" course https://stepik.org/course/575/syllabus
+Various projects from the [Test automation using Selenium and Python](https://stepik.org/course/575/promo) course.